The Fence

 ____________________________________________________________________________

-I keep the half-burnt candles.
+I am keeping these half-burnt candles.

-The wax has waned, yet memories remain.
+The wax has waned,

-Full of faces, sunsets and revelry.
+Faces full of sunsets and revelry.

 “A table was set”, I will not forget

-So I keep these treasures and smile.
+So I will keep these treasures and smile.

 -B.Oaks